narwhalacademy/zebra-crossing/README.md

 - Facebook:
   - See what your public profile looks and remove/restrict things as you see fit.
-    - On desktop, go to your profile and click the 👁button next to the right of the Edit Profile button.
+    - On desktop, go to your profile and click the 👁 button next to the right of the Edit Profile button.
     - On mobile, go to your proflie, tap the three dots on the right of Add Story and tap View As.
   - Make it so only friends can see your past posts.
     - On desktop, go to Settings → Privacy → Limit Past Posts.